John Dewey (1859-1952)

 Contribution to Psychology

 Throughout his career, Dewey worked hard to ensure that the educational environment maintained a blended focus toward the students’ interests as well as the sharing of knowledge.
-Dewey’s experiential learning model stated that the teacher should serve as a guide to the knowledge and act as an eager partner with the student, prompting the student to discover their own understanding of the topic at hand.
+Dewey’s experiential learning model stated that the teacher should serve as a guide to obtaining knowledge and act as an eager partner with the student, prompting students to discover their own understanding of the topic at hand.
 He advocated for experiential education and worked hard to implement hands-on learning in the educational arena.
-His theories influenced many experiential models of the time and were at the foundation for Project Based Learning, which is a technique that enlists the students to become the researchers of their own experiences.
+Dewey’s theories influenced many experiential models of the time and were at the foundation for Project Based Learning, which is a technique that enlists students to become the researchers of their own experiences.

 Many of Dewey's followers advocated for a child-centered model of education, allowing children to lead the direction of their own education.
 Dewey saw this as a form of excess, and cautioned against it.

 Dewey's contributions extend to philosophy, journalism, and politics.
 He was an early humanist atheist and signer of the Humanist Manifesto.
 He was a staunch advocate for political reform, and emphasized the role journalists should play not only in reporting events, but also in asking questions and presenting alternatives.
 Dewey also conducted extensive research into epistemology and logic, and his philosophical works are still widely read in university philosophy departments.